robmasocco/AOS-TAG/ideas.md

 Consider adding anything you might need to debug this module.

 - System call numbers (one pseudofile each) (read-only).
-- Max number of active instances (configurable at insertion).
+- Max number of active instances (configurable at insertion but checked: must not drop below 256) (read-only).
-- Max message size (4 KB) (read-only).
+- Max message size (configurable at insertion but checked: must not drop below 4 KB) (read-only).
-- Currently active instances (read-only).
-- Currently waiting threads on any level (read-only).

 # CHAR DEVICE DRIVER